seanbreckenridge/ttally/P_README.md

 This intentionally uses YAML and doesn't store the info into a single "merged" database.
 That way:

-- you can just open the YAML file and quickly change/edit some item, no need to re-invent a CRUD interface
+- you can just open the YAML file and quickly change/edit some item, no need to re-invent a CRUD interface (though `ttally edit-recent` does exist)
 - files can be synced across machines and to my phone using [syncthing](https://syncthing.net/) without file conflicts
 - prevents issues with trying to merge multiple databases from different machines together ([I've tried](https://github.com/seanbreckenridge/calories-scripts/blob/master/calmerge))